corejam/corejam/packages/plugins/canvas/README.md

 ** This is work in progress

-The canvas has the ability to open a peer to peer connection with another user so you can work in realtime on your canvas pages.
+The canvas has the ability to open a peer to peer connection with another user for realtime collaboriation.

 TODO more